ossamasgr/gitlab/doc/charts/gitlab/kas/index.md

 # Using the GitLab-Kas chart

-The `kas` sub-chart provides a configurable deployment of the [Kubernetes Agent Server](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent#gitlab-kubernetes-agent-server-kas), which is the server-side component of the [GitLab Kubernetes Agent](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent) implementation.
+The `gitlab-kas` sub-chart provides a configurable deployment of the [Kubernetes Agent Server](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent#gitlab-kubernetes-agent-server-kas), which is the server-side component of the [GitLab Kubernetes Agent](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent) implementation.

 ## Requirements